 With the upper portion of the house and portico having been largely destroyed by fire in October 2008, caused by accident during routine maintenance and redecoration work, this project involved the complete reinstatement of the historic building.

 RRA’s role was to work in collaboration with Gould & Co, the appointed surveyors, to bring about the preservation and full re-instatement of the conservation and heritage aspects of the building.
 Alan Garland, now retired from the practice, carried out and documented detailed research and investigation, working closely with English Heritage and the conservation officer of the London Borough of Richmond upon Thames.
-The property has been returned back to its condition immediately previous to the fire and
+The property has been restored back to its condition immediately previous to the fire and in compliance with current building regulations.

 RRA is accredited in building conservation and has completed many conservation and heritage projects across the UK, working with all listed grades and with scheduled ancient monuments.